 This is a versatile snack because people can mix different types of nuts and seeds together depending on their prefrences.

 Nuts and seeds are high in omega-3, protein, and healthful fats.
 Try adding goji berries, which are high in vitamin C.

 26. Grape and apple race cars

 This is a fun recipe to make with kids.
 Involve them in cooking and get the creative juices flowing.

 Grapes are also a good source of another anti-inflammatory polyphenol called anthocyanins.
-Red grapes are a great source of resveratrol, which may help reduce inflammation.
+Red grapes are a great source of

 Apples are high in fiber, which also has anti-inflammatory properties.